List of Subjects

 The course covers major psychological perspectives, including biological, cognitive, humanistic, and psychoanalytic approaches.
 It explains how each theoretical perspective interprets thought, emotion, and behaviour.
 Students learn how the brain, nervous system, and hormones shape behaviour.
 Cognitive processes such as memory and perception are also examined.
 Topics in social behaviour include conformity and obedience, communication, gender development, and stereotypes.
 Students also study personality differences, stress and coping strategies, and gain an overview of psychological disorders and mental health issues.

-The subject examines in detail how religion profoundly influences individuals’ beliefs and behaviours, shapes societal norms and institutions, impacts political systems and policies, and contributes to the development and diversity of cultures worldwide.
+The subject examines how religion profoundly influences individuals’ beliefs and behaviours, shapes societal norms and institutions, affects political systems and policies, and contributes to the development and diversity of cultures worldwide.

 Advanced Level

-Religious Knowledge covers four core areas: The Bible, The Creed, Liturgy and Sacraments, and Christian Morality.
+Religious Knowledge covers four core areas: the Bible, the Creed, Liturgy and Sacraments, and Christian Morality.
 These are taught through instruction and discussion.
-Students critically analyse key themes like the existence of God, faith and reason, tradition, the historical context of the Gospels, the Old and New Testaments, and a detailed study of the Gospel according to Saint John.
+Students critically analyse key themes such as the existence of God, faith and reason, tradition, the historical context of the Gospels, the Old and New Testaments, and a detailed study of the Gospel according to Saint John.
 Topics include life, death, eternal life, and the nature and mission of the Church.
 Religious Knowledge also examines the importance of Liturgy and Sacraments, and discusses contemporary issues such as euthanasia, abortion, human dignity, family, sexuality, prayer, environmental sustainability, the role of the Church in contemporary society, and the Beatitudes.

 Intermediate Level

-Sociology is the scientific discipline dedicated to the study of society and social behaviour.
+Sociology is the scientific study of society and social behaviour.
 It encompasses the analysis of social relationships, institutions, culture, inequality, and social change.
 The subject fosters critical understanding of contemporary social phenomena and promotes responsible citizenship.

 Advanced Level

-A thorough and critical exploration of key sociological theories and concepts examines how social structures, power relations, and institutions influence human behaviour and social outcomes.
+The course offers a thorough and critical exploration of key sociological theories and concepts, examining social structures, power relations, and institutions influence human behaviour and social outcomes.
 The course analyses culture, identity, and socialisation alongside patterns of social stratification, inequality, and exclusion.
 It critically engages with theories of crime and deviance, welfare, family life, race, ethnicity, migration, and the information society.
 It also evaluates the impact of globalisation on social, economic, and environmental processes.
 Emphasis is given to applying, comparing, and evaluating classical and contemporary sociological perspectives through coherent, evidence-based argumentation.

 Intermediate Level

-At Intermediate Level, the subject introduces important sociological concepts about society’s organisation and structure.
-It examines social institutions like family, education, religion, and media, emphasising their roles in maintaining social order.
+At Intermediate Level, the subject introduces important sociological concepts related to society’s organisation and structure.
+It examines social institutions like family, education, religion, and the media, emphasising their roles in shaping social order.
 The process of socialisation is analysed to show how individuals learn norms, values, and behaviours.
-Sociology also explores social inequality, focusing on how social class, gender, ethnicity, and age can cause disparities in access to power, resources, and opportunities.
+Sociology also explores social inequality, focusing on how social class, gender, ethnicity, and age can contribute to disparities in access to power, resources, and opportunities.

 Sciences

-Applied Mathematics emphasises the use of mathematical models and methods to describe, analyse, and resolve real-world problems.
+Applied Mathematics emphasises the use of mathematical models and methods to describe, analyse, and solve real-world problems.
 These include projectile motion, circular motion, and the behaviour of physical systems.
-Students develop the ability to convert worded problems into mathematical form by constructing appropriate diagrams, selecting suitable models, and applying mathematical techniques to attain meaningful and accurate solutions.
+Students develop the ability to translate word problems into mathematical form by constructing appropriate diagrams, selecting suitable models, and applying mathematical techniques to obtain meaningful and accurate solutions.
 Applied Mathematics is offered exclusively at Intermediate level.
 It complements both Physics and Pure Mathematics.
-The subject will be useful to students who would like to further their studies in engineering or science at MCAST and university.
+The subject will be useful to students who would like to pursue further studies in engineering or science at MCAST and university.

 Intermediate Level

 At Intermediate Level, students explore the meaning and importance of velocity–time graphs, the use and application of equations of motion, objects in free fall, vectors and force diagrams, and Newton’s Laws of Motion.
 The course also covers moments and centres of mass, Hooke’s Law, projectile motion, circular motion, and the analysis of simple frameworks and structures.
 Independent study enhances mathematical understanding and problem-solving, while peer collaboration provides support.
-The use of online platforms, reinforces learning, completes assignments and builds confidence.
+The use of online platforms reinforces learning, supports the completion of assignments and builds confidence.

 Special Considerations